Black Magic

 What is a Membership game?

 In a Membership game, gameplay revolves around organizing things into groups based on a specific quality.
-For example, whether something is black magic.
-The quality varies from game to game, but typically, anything that can be discussed, be it a person, place, thing, or otherwise, may or may not possess that quality.
-In this way, that thing can be considered to be a member of the class of things possessing that quality, or not.
-Players who know the secret rule understand the criteria that determines membership, and can easily determine whether anything put forward by the other players should be a member of the class or not.
+Anything that can be discussed — a person, place, thing, or otherwise — may or may not have that quality.
+Players who know the secret rule understand the criteria that determine whether something is black magic.

 How to play Black Magic

-The second option is for players who do not yet know the secret rule to suggest something new and ask the players who do know the secret rule whether it is black magic.
-Typically, this question will be answered the same way and at the same time by all players who know the secret rule, which is helpful to convince new players that the rule is not arbitrary, and that it is an easy process to determine whether something is black magic.
-While questions will almost always be answered with "yes" or "no", there are some cases where the answer may be less concrete, which can give players clues about the secret rule.
+Second, players who don't yet know the rule can suggest something new and ask the knowers whether it is black magic.
+Knowers respond at the same time, building up a body of examples for the unknowers to deduce from.
+While questions will almost always be answered with "yes" or "no", there are some cases where the answer may be less concrete, which can give players further clues about the secret rule.

-The game ends when all players know the secret rule, and can agree on what is black magic reliably.
-These players will no longer be able to play Black Magic, but don't worry, there are plenty of other games!
+The game ends when all players have figured out the rule and can agree on whether something is black magic reliably.
+Those players will no longer be able to play that particular game, but there are plenty of other secret rule games to try next.

 Considerations